Dublin Zoo

-Dublin Zoo (Zú Bhaile Átha Cliath), in Phoenix Park, Dublin, is a zoo in Ireland, and one of Dublin's most popular attractions.
+Dublin Zoo (Zú Bhaile Átha Cliath), in Phoenix Park, is a zoo in Dublin, Ireland, and one of Dublin's most popular attractions.
 Established and designed in 1830 by Decimus Burton, it opened the following year.
-Today it focuses on conservation projects, breeding programmes, and growing awareness for animals.
+Today, it focuses on conservation projects, breeding programmes, and growing awareness for animals.
 Its stated mission is to "work in partnership with zoos worldwide to make a significant contribution to the conservation of the endangered species on Earth".

-Covering over 28 ha of Phoenix Park, it is divided into habitats including the Himalayan Hills, Wolves in the Woods, the African Savanna, Kaziranga Forest Trail, South American House, Zoorassic World, Gorilla Rainforest, Orangutan Forest, Sea Lion Cove, and Family Farm (as of July 2022).
-Overall the zoo houses about 400 animals across 100 species and attracts over one million visitors each year.
+Covering over 28 ha of Phoenix Park, the zoo is divided into habitats including the Himalayan Hills, Wolves in the Woods, the African Savanna, Kaziranga Forest Trail, South American House, Zoorassic World, Gorilla Rainforest, Orangutan Forest, Sea Lion Cove, and Family Farm (as of July 2022).
+Overall, the zoo houses about 400 animals across 100 species and attracts over one million visitors each year.

 History

 19th century

 The Royal Zoological Society of Dublin was established at a meeting held at the Rotunda Hospital on 10 May 1830 and the zoo, then called the Zoological Gardens Dublin, was opened to the public on 1 September 1831.
 The animals, 46 mammals and 72 birds, were donated by London Zoo and Royal Menagerie of the Tower of London.

 Initially, the entrance fee was one shilling.
 What made Dublin Zoo very different from some of its contemporaries was a decision to reduce the charge to one penny on Sundays.
 This choice made the Zoo popular among the less wealthy.

-In 1833, the original cottage-style entrance lodge to the zoo was built at a cost of £30.
+In 1833, the original cottage-style entrance lodge to the zoo was built at a cost of £30 and in early days also housed staff.
 The thatch-roofed building is still visible to the right of the current entrance.
-In 1838, to celebrate Queen Victoria's coronation, the zoo held an open day – 20,000 people visited, which is still the highest number of visitors in one day.
-President of the United States Ulysses S. Grant (after leaving office) was among the celebrities who came to see Dublin's world-famous lions in the 19th century.
-The first tearooms were built in 1898.
+In 1838, to celebrate the coronation of Queen Victoria, the zoo held an open day – 20,000 people visited, which is still the highest number of visitors in one day.

-In 1844 the zoo received its first giraffe, and in 1855 it bought its first pair of lions.
-These bred for the first time in 1857.
-Reptiles got their own house in 1876.
+In 1844 the zoo received its first giraffe, and in 1855 it bought its first pair of lions which bred for the first time in 1857.
+After leaving office, President of the United States Ulysses S. Grant was among the celebrities who came to see Dublin's world-famous lions in the 19th century.
+Reptiles got their own house in 1876 and the first tearooms were built in 1898.